n8craig/um-inventory/README.md

 # um-inventory: University Museum Collections Inventory

-This repository contains the code to build a searchable interface for museum collections that are stored in a [PastPerfect](https://museumsoftware.com/){target="_blank"} database.
+This repository contains the code to build a searchable interface for museum collections that are stored in a [PastPerfect](https://museumsoftware.com/) database.
+A working model can be found [here](https://univmuseum.nmsu.edu/pages/collections/inventory/).

 > **Note** Several key parts of the project data are not included in this repository.
 There are two reasons for this: 1) some of the data are sensitive and not appropriate for public display, 2) the original uncompressed images are large and would clutter the repository.